MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

   - userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

-### SaveImage (Byte Array String)
+### SaveImage (Data String)

-Saves an image to Misty in the form of a byte array string.
+Saves an image to Misty in the form of a base64 string or data byte array.
 Optionally, proportionately reduces the size of the saved image.

 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3 MB.